alejandrovrojas/prettier-plugin-groq/readme.md

 #### Select

-The `select` function arguments are always printed in new lines:
+The `select` function arguments are always printed on separate lines:

 ```
 *[] {